fault-lines/fault_lines_benchmark/README.md

 ## License

-This project is licensed under the Creative Commons BY-NC-ND 4.0 International License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2024 University of Amsterdam

 ## Acknowledgments